Marcono1234/lingua/Performance optimizations.md

 arrays has to be considered.
 Even if the theoretical (or model file size) decreases, due to the overhead for every array instance, the runtime memory usage might still be the same or even increase.

-Currently, only a trie-like encoding is implemented for [`Int`-to-`Int` maps](#trie-like-data-structure-for-int-to-int-map) because those take up the majority of memory.
+Currently, only a trie-like encoding is implemented for [`Int`-to-`Float` maps](#trie-like-data-structure-for-int-to-float-map) because those take up the majority of memory.
 Other map types either contain too few entries at the moment to be worth the additional complexity and memory overhead to implement a trie, or they cannot be split very well into smaller primitive types.
 For example, encoding the first two bytes of a 64-bit `Long` would have a 48-bit remainder.
 The remainder would therefore have to be split again, possibly introducing another trie layer, or having two separate arrays to store the parts of the remainder.
 And then it would be necessary to map to the frequency value in some way.
-Because `Long`-to-`Int` maps currently don't have that many entries, it is most likely not worth it to implement this yet.
+Because `Long`-to-`Float` maps currently don't have that many entries, it is most likely not worth it to implement this yet.

-For `Short`-to-`Int` maps it might be reasonable to implement them as trie, but it appears for them the overhead of mapping to the corresponding frequency value negates most of the saved memory, see also [compressed primitive encoding](#compressed-primitive-encoding).
+For `Short`-to-`Float` maps it might be reasonable to implement them as trie, but it appears for them the overhead of mapping to the corresponding frequency value negates most of the saved memory, see also [compressed primitive encoding](#compressed-primitive-encoding).